ahmedinB/MDrone/README.md

 ---
 ## Limitations

-Training wasn't integrated to single end-to-end process and no shared feature extraction was implemented.
+Training was not integrated into a single end-to-end process, and no shared feature extraction was implemented.

-The monocular camera input is susceptible to egomotion which generates measurement error
+The monocular camera input is susceptible to egomotion, which generates measurement error.